zeptonow/mcp/README.md

 }
 ```

-After saving the configuration, restart Claude Desktop.
+After saving the configuration, restart your client.
 The Zepto MCP
 will then be available for use.

 ------------------------------------------------------------------------